 |© Can Stock Photo / 1Raymond|

-As I mentioned in my earlier post, Blame it on Too Soap Operas and My Misspent Youth, I was once a soap opera junkie, and even though I no longer watch soaps, they still have a big influence on my writing today.
-In writing fiction the plot structure revolves around conflict and how the characters react to and resolve the conflict.
-And when it comes to soap operas, writers have relied on several classic plotlines for decades because they consistently work and keep viewers watching.
-I use my own variations of these plotlines in my writing, and the comment I hear the most from readers is that they can't put the book down.
-So, here are the standard soap plotlines.
+As I mentioned in my earlier post, Blame it on Too Many Soap Operas and My Misspent Youth, I was once a soap opera junkie, and even though I no longer watch the soaps, they still have a big influence on my writing.
+Fiction is all about conflict, and when it comes to writing romantic fiction soap operas are a great model to work from.
+Soap writers have relied on a handful of basic plotlines for decades because they consistently work and keep viewers watching.
+I in turn use my own variations of these plotlines and, interestingly enough, the comment I hear the most from readers is that they can't put the book down.
+So, here are the standard soap plotlines that I use.

+2) Extramarital Affairs.
 When it comes to creating romantic conflict, few things work as well as adultery.
 The Deception is the story of a woman who unknowingly becomes involved with a married man, while The Betrayal is the story of a wife who's been cheated on.
-Both women face unintended consequences and both are reader's favorites.
+Both women face unintended consequences and both books are reader favorites.
 Expect to see more adultery themed novels in the future.

-Because this is a rare condition, I've only used it once, and that was with Jeremy in The Journey.
+5) Amnesia.
+Amnesia is actually a rare condition, although it's been a soap opera staple for decades.
+I've only used it once, and that was with Jeremy in The Journey.
 Again I took the time to research it carefully, and a former nurse beta read the manuscript.
-And because it is so rare, I'll never use it in another novel.
+But because it is so rare, I'll never use it in another novel.

-This too is an extremely rare event in real life.
-I also did it with Jeremy in The Journey.
-It made a great story and readers loved it, but it too will not be done again.
+6) Returning from the Dead.
+Another extremely rare event in real life, but often used on soaps.
+Again I did it with Jeremy in The Journey.
+It made a great story and readers loved it, but it will never be done again.

 And there you have it.
-Such stories of star crossed lovers have worked since Romeo and Juliet.
-Soap operas are based on believable, although occasionally uncommon, real-life experiences, somewhat exaggerated.
+Stories of star crossed lovers have worked since Romeo and Juliet, and as my high school drama teacher once said, soap operas are based on real-life experiences, somewhat exaggerated.
 And that's what makes them so entertaining.